-- a) Confirm and Document.
-Record the firing point, shot number and indicated value of the protested shot on a RIF.
-If the protested shot was a slow-fire shot, direct the competitor to continue firing to complete the series and to fire one extra provisional shot at the end of the series. - b) Technical Officer Examination.
-After that stage is completed, the Technical Officer will examine the backing card or secondary verification system and any available data in the shot log or main computer to determine if protested shot was scored correctly. - c) If Shot Was Scored Correctly.
-If the examination of the backing card or secondary verification system confirms that the protested shot was scored correctly, a two (2) point penalty must be deducted from the indicated value of the shot that was protested and the provisional shot at the end of the series must be deleted. - d) If Shot Was Scored Incorrectly.
-If the examination of the backing card or secondary verification system confirms that the protested shot was scored incorrectly, the Technical Officer shall determine the correct score of that shot according to its location on the backing card or secondary verification system and the provisional shot at the end of the series must be deleted.

-- e) If the Correct Score Cannot Be Determined.
-If the examination of the backing card or secondary verification system confirms that a protested slow-fire shot was scored incorrectly, but the examination is unable to determine the correct score of that shot, the protested shot shall be deleted and the provisional shot at the end of the series shall be counted. - f) No Backing Card.
+- Confirm and Document.
+Record the firing point, shot number, and indicated value of the protested shot on a RIF.
+If the protested shot was a slow-fire shot, direct the competitor to continue firing to complete the series and to fire one extra provisional shot at the end of the series. - Technical Officer Examination.
+After that stage is completed, the Technical Officer will examine the backing card or secondary verification system and any available data in the shot log or main computer to determine if protested shot was scored correctly. - If Shot Was Scored Correctly.
+If the examination of the backing card or secondary verification system confirms that the protested shot was scored correctly, a two (2) point penalty must be deducted from the indicated value of the shot that was protested and the provisional shot at the end of the series must be deleted. - If Shot Was Scored Incorrectly.
+If the examination of the backing card or secondary verification system confirms that the protested shot was scored incorrectly, the Technical Officer shall determine the correct score of that shot according to its location on the backing card or secondary verification system and the provisional shot at the end of the series must be deleted. - If the Correct Score Cannot Be Determined in Slow Fire.
+If the examination of the backing card or secondary verification system confirms that a protested slow-fire shot was scored incorrectly, but the examination is unable to determine the correct score of that shot, the protested shot shall be deleted and the provisional shot at the end of the series shall be counted. - If the Correct Score Cannot Be Determined in Timed or Rapid Fire.
+If the examination of the backing card or secondary verification system confirms that a protested rapid-fire shot was scored incorrectly, but the examination is unable to determine the correct score of that shot, the competitor shall be given the score of the lowest value hit. - No Backing Card.
 If backing cards or a secondary verification system are not used, score value protests cannot be accepted.